eslint/eslint/docs/src/rules/require-jsdoc.md

 ## When Not To Use It

 If you do not require JSDoc for your functions, then you can leave this rule off.

-## Version

-This rule was introduced in ESLint 1.4.0.